Granite District Research Request Committee

 (c) will not intrude on the privacy of District patrons or personnel;

-(e) agree to provide the District with the results of the survey or research prior to any release or publication;
+(d) agree to provide the District with the results of the survey or research prior to any release of publication;

-(f) will allow consultants, with committee approval, to request that students be asked to complete a brief feedback survey indicating how well the material/program was presented.
-Note: use of an instrument which could intrude upon the privacy of student/family opinions about presented materials, or any other personal matters, is not allowed.
+(e) will allow consultants, with committee approval, to request that students be asked to complete a brief feedback survey indicating how well the material/program was presented.
+Note: use of an instrument which could intrude upon the privacy of student/family opinion about presented materials, or any other personal matters, is not allowed.

 Granite District will not approve applications which seek to: